LatamLink/latamlink.io/docs/digital-identity.md

 sidebar_label: Authentication & Digital ID
 ---

 LACChain uses self-sovereign identity as a second layer of its blockchain-based infrastructure.
 It complements the first layer of public permissioned blockchain network by adding the possibility to identify and authenticate entities.
+The identification of entities in the system, including individuals, organizations, things and processes, is important to assign the ownership of the digital assets and determine legal responsibilities.
+Here we describe the framework that defines how identity works in LACChain and its implementation by the EOSIO technology.

-## LACCHAIN Techno-Legal Framework
+## LACChain Techno-Legal Framework

 ### Trust Framework